bohagenpratt/1924_Project/README.md

 ![Error received while appending subjects](Subject_troubles.png)

-For cleaning data, I used the Pandas library in Python, and was able to break the locations out into individual columns with the string split() method:
+For cleaning data, I used the Pandas library in Python, and was able to break the locations out into individual columns with the `string split()` method:

 ```
 df[['Location_one', 'Location_two', 'Location_three', 'Location_four', 'Location_five']] = df['Locations'].str.split(',', expand=True)
 ```

-Converting each column in the df to a string and then using the string replace() method was a helpful workaround for cleaning unwanted punctuation like dict brackets and quotation marks:
+Converting each column in the DF to a string and then using the `string replace()` method was a helpful workaround for cleaning unwanted punctuation like dict brackets and quotation marks:

 ```
 df['Title'] = df['Title'].astype(str)
 df['Title'] = df['Title'].str.replace('[', ' ')
 ```

-Unfortunately the string split() method did not work for the subjects due to a repeated `ValueError: Columns must be same length as key`, forcing me to do the work in my CSV file instead.
+Unfortunately the `string split()` method did not work for the subjects due to a repeated `ValueError: Columns must be same length as key`, forcing me to do the work in my CSV file instead.

 ### Analysis